-There should be an international standard that, if you want everything to be great in your life, you should just go and study in Canada.
-Besides its awesome Prime Minister, its kind and friendly citizens, and its polar bear-shaped license plates, Canada is the world’s most educated country, with over half of the population having a college degree.
+There should be an international standard stating that "If you want everything to be great in your life, you should just go and study in Canada."
+Besides its awesome Prime Minister, its kind and friendly citizens, and its polar bear shaped license plates, Canada is the world’s most educated country, with over half of the population having a college degree.

 I know, I’m sorry, but I promise I’ll make it easy for you.
 So, without further ado…

 If Canada were a person, it would be the soul of the party, who knows everybody and makes everyone feel welcome and appreciated.

 That’s why international students everywhere choose Canada as their study destination, with its 125 public and private universities, and over 3,000 Bachelor’s programmes.

 Still, in the spirit of fairness, and based on our research, we can tell you that some of the most popular study options in Canada are:

 - Bachelors in Mathematics